 Private sector

-Business organizations in the private sector are oriented to make a profit.
-They seek to maximize profits by producing goods and services to satisfy customer needs and wants.
+Business organizations in the private sector are commonly oriented toward profit.
+They seek to maximize profits by producing goods and services that satisfy customer needs and wants.
 Their ultimate owner is an individual.

 Business organizations in the private sector include: